rdeneau/formation-fsharp/en/fsharp-training-10-types-addendum.md

 ---

-# Units of measure: add/delete
+# Units of measure: add/remove

-Add a unit to a bare number :
+Add a unit to a bare number:
 → ✅ `number * 1.0<target>`

-Remove a unit from a `number : float<source>` :
+Remove a unit from a `number : float<source>`:
 → ✅ `number / 1.0<source>`
 → ✅ `float number`

-Create a list of numbers with unit :
+Create a list of numbers with units:
 → ✅ `[1<m>; 2<m>; 3<m>]`
 → ❌ `[1<m>..3<m>]` *(a range requires bare numbers)*
 → ✅ `[ for i in [1..3] -> i * 1<m> ]`

 ---

-# Units of measure: deleted at runtime ❗
+# Units of measure: erased at runtime ❗

 Units of measure are specific to the F♯ compiler.
-→ They are not compiled in .NET.
+→ They are not compiled into .NET.

 ---